- This event has passed.

 PINECREST GARDENS LAUNCHES CORTADA’S ECO-ART COLONNADE

-(PINECREST, FL.
-JUNE.
-30, 2021) – On Sept.
-13 at 11 a.m., the Village of Pinecrest will dedicate Xavier Cortada’s Eco-art Colonnade, an interactive 200-foot long eco-art exhibition that will be on permanent display at Pinecrest Gardens.
+On Dec.
+5 at 2 p.m., the Village of Pinecrest will dedicate Xavier Cortada’s Eco-art Colonnade, an interactive 200-foot long eco-art exhibition that will be on display at Pinecrest Gardens.
 The Eco-art Colonnade showcases a collection of Cortada’s most important projects so visitors can learn about critical environmental issues impacting South Florida, participate in a range of ongoing eco-art initiatives, and ultimately discover how they can help to protect people and the planet.

 Among the nine featured participatory art projects are the “Underwater HOA” (the internationally renowned effort convening neighbors to plan for sea level rise), “Seahorse Society” (where participants pledge to protect Biscayne Bay and its seagrasses), and “Native Flags” (the urban reforestation campaign that Cortada launched at the North Pole in 2008).
 Each of the projects along the Colonnade provides an overview of the problem that it attempts to address, the history of the project, and a way for visitors to participate either on-site or at home.